Ruthenium: Isotopes

-Naturally occurring ruthenium is composed of seven stable isotopes: 96, 98-102, 104.
+Naturally occurring ruthenium is composed of seven stable isotopes: 96, 98–102, 104.
 Additionally, 34 synthetic radioactive isotopes have been discovered.
-Of these radioisotopes, the most stable are ^{106}Ru with a half-life of 371.8 days, ^{103}Ru with a half-life of 39.245 days and ^{97}Ru with a half-life of 2.837 days.
+Of these radioisotopes, the most stable are ^{106}Ru with a half-life of 371.8 days, ^{103}Ru with a half-life of 39.245 days, and ^{97}Ru with a half-life of 2.837 days.

-Fifteen other radioisotopes have been characterized ranging from ^{87}Ru) to ^{120}Ru.
-Most of these have half-lives that are less than five minutes; the exceptions are ^{94}Ru (51.8 minutes), ^{95}Ru (1.607 hours), and ^{105}Ru (4.44 hours).
+Fifteen other radioisotopes have been characterized, ranging from ^{85}Ru to ^{125}Ru.
+Most of these have half-lives that are less than 5 minutes; the exceptions are ^{94}Ru (51.8 minutes), ^{95}Ru (1.607 hours), and ^{105}Ru (4.44 hours).

-The primary decay mode before the most abundant isotope, ^{102}Ru, is electron capture while the primary mode after is beta emission.
-The primary decay product before ^{102}Ru is technetium and the primary decay product after is rhodium.
+The primary decay mode for isotopes lighter than the most abundant isotope, ^{102}Ru, is electron capture to produce technetium, while the primary mode for heavier isotopes is beta emission to rhodium.

 ^{106}Ru is a fission product of uranium or plutonium.
-High concentrations of this isotopes detected in the atmosphere over Europe were associated with an alleged undeclared nuclear accident in Russia in 2017.
+High concentrations of this isotope detected in the atmosphere over Europe were associated with an alleged undeclared nuclear accident in Russia in 2017.

 Occurrence

 Ruthenium is found in about 100 parts per trillion in the Earth's crust, making it the 78th most abundant element.
-It is generally found in ores with the other platinum group metals in the Ural Mountains and in North and South America.
+It is generally found in ores with the other platinum-group metals in the Ural Mountains and in North and South America.
 Small but commercially important quantities are also found in pentlandite extracted from Sudbury, Ontario, Canada, and in pyroxenite deposits in South Africa.
 The native form of ruthenium is a very rare mineral (Ir replaces part of Ru in its structure).
-Ruthenium has a relatively high fission product yield in nuclear fission; and given that its most long-lived radioisotope has a half-life of "only" around a year, there are often proposals to recover ruthenium in a new kind of nuclear reprocessing from spent fuel.
-An unusual ruthenium deposit can also be found at the natural nuclear fission reactor that was active in Oklo, Gabon, some two billion years ago.
-Indeed, the isotope ratio of ruthenium found there was one of several ways used to confirm that a nuclear fission chain reaction had indeed occurred at that site in the geological past.
-Uranium is no longer mined at Oklo, and there have never been serious attempts to recover any of the platinum group metals present there.